Virtually Tour This Historic Room

 Protecting California’s Financial Assets

-By 1933 however, the Great Depression was devastating California and on March 1, 1933, the State of California withdrew all of its unsecured funds from private banks and placed them in the Treasurer's vault.
-Two days later Governor James Rolph, Jr., declared a mandatory three-day banking holiday in an effort to prevent a run on California's banks.
-The day-to-day operations of the Treasurer's vault were greatly affected.
+By 1933, however, the Great Depression was devastating the California economy and on March 1st, the State of California withdrew all of its unsecured funds from private banks and placed them in the Treasurer’s vault.
+Two days later, Governor James Rolph, Jr., declared a mandatory three-day banking holiday in an effort to prevent a run on California’s banks.
+The day-to-day operations of the Treasurer’s vault were greatly affected.

-In the 1930s, the Treasurer's vault had been divided into two sections by a seven-foot-high metal grill containing a door that allowed passage between the two sections.
-One side housed the vault officers' desks.
-The vault officers were in charge of delivering and receiving authorized bonds, as well as maintaining security over the vault and its contents.
+In the 1930s, the Treasurer’s vault was divided into two sections by a seven-foot-high metal grill containing a door that allowed passage between the two sections.
+One side housed the vault officers’ desks.
+The vault officers were in charge of delivering and receiving authorized bonds and maintaining the security of the vault and its contents.
 On the other side, a deposit officer kept track of the daily sales and receipt of bonds and securities.
-The deposit officer also prepared the monthly report to the State Controller, which listed the state's investments as well as the contents of the vault.
+The deposit officer also prepared a monthly report for the State Controller, which listed the state’s investments and the contents of the vault.